 Obtaining legal representation is always recommended in a slip and fall case, but it becomes vital when comparative negligence questions are raised.
 Since there is no one set formula used to determine comparative fault, having an experienced attorney to negotiate on your behalf can often result in a lower fault percentage assigned to your case.
 A lower fault percentage can significantly increase your settlement offer, especially when your case involves serious or permanently disabling injuries.

 Neblett, Beard & Arsenault's legal team has extensive experience helping Louisiana residents resolve their personal injury claims in a prompt and fair manner.
-Contact us online or call us directly at 318.541.8188 to schedule a free, no-obligation initial case review at one of our six convenient office locations.
+Contact us online or call us directly at 318.541.8188 to schedule a free, no-obligation initial case review.